-A successful spousal sponsorship process includes many pitfalls that must be avoided.
+A successful Canadian spousal sponsorship process includes many pitfalls that must be avoided.
 When an application has been reviewed and rejected, it complicates your spouse's bid to enter the country as a permanent resident.
 Avoid the following four common problems that may put your application in jeopardy.

-When Immigration, Refugees and Citizenship Canada perform a background check of your records, a variety of issues may pop up that could cause your spouse to be labeled inadmissible.
+When the Immigration, Refugees and Citizenship Canada (IRCC) perform a background check of your records, a variety of issues may pop up that could cause your spouse to be labeled inadmissible.
 These issues tend to be considered universal reasons for refusal, regardless of the program under which you apply.

 Most of the reasons for inadmissibility revolve around keeping citizens, permanent residents and guests of Canada safe from harm.
 For example, one provision of the law states that you will be denied entry if you’ve been convicted of a serious crime that would be punished with 10 years of prison or more if the offense was committed in Canada.
 A drinking and driving conviction, or being caught driving a motor vehicle while under the influence of drugs, would also result in refusal.